tldr-pages/tldr/pages/linux/rmmod.md

 `sudo rmmod --verbose {{module_name}}`

-- Remove a module from the kernel and send errors to syslog instead of standard error:
+- Remove a module from the kernel and send errors to syslog instead of `stderr`:

 `sudo rmmod --syslog {{module_name}}`